versi786/versi786.github.io/_posts/2020-01-05-dbus-media-controller.md

 The goal of this post is to create a minimal recreation of [playerctl](https://github.com/altdesktop/playerctl), which is a command line tool that allows you to control media players on Linux by sending commands to the player application using [D-Bus](https://www.freedesktop.org/wiki/Software/dbus/).
 The final code can be found [here](https://github.com/versi786/dbus-audio-controller/blob/master/main.cpp)

 # What is D-BUS?
 D-Bus is a message bus system that allows for applications on a single machine to communicate with each other through a daemon.
 D-Bus supplies two message buses, one called the 'System Bus' and one called the 'Session Bus'.
 The system bus is used for system wide or operating system events such as "new hardware device added".
-The Session bus is created per user and allows for applications that are running for one user to comunicate with each other.
+The Session bus is created per user and allows for applications that are running for one user to communicate with each other.
 The full specification for dbus can be found [here](https://dbus.freedesktop.org/doc/dbus-specification.html)

 ## The Basics
 Using a tool like [`d-feet`](https://wiki.gnome.org/Apps/DFeet) we can inspect the 'System Bus' and 'Session Bus'.
-Each application that connects to System or Session bus is identified by a *unique name* (1.175) and *name* (org.mpris.MediaPlayer2.vlc)
+Each application that connects to System or Session bus is identified by a *unique name* (1.175) and *name* (org.mpris.MediaPlayer2.vlc).
+For a detailed explanation of dbus concepts I highly recommend [this](https://pydbus.readthedocs.io/en/latest/dbusaddressing.html) article which explains them in a 'Pythonic' way.

 ![media player search](/assets/images/2019-12-31-dbus-media-controller/d-feet-media-player.png)

-TODO Explain concepts of *Object Path*, *Interface*, *Method*, *Signal*.
-This seems like a good place to [start](https://pydbus.readthedocs.io/en/latest/dbusaddressing.html)

 # Using DBUS To control media players